FAQ's

-When you engage in physical exercise, your body diverts blood away from the digestive system and towards your muscles, resulting in a reduction of digestive capacity.
+When you engage in physical exercise, your body diverts blood away from the digestive system and towards your muscles, resulting in impairment of digestive capacity.
 This can lead to impaired protein digestion and cause a feeling of heaviness in your stomach.

 Will taking protein supplements help if I take them straight after exercise?